 Concentration risk arises as a result of the concentration of exposures within the same category, whether it is geographical location, asset type or industry sector.
-The following tables present the Fund's exposure as a percentage of its net assets attributable to holders of redeemable units by geographic region and by industry sector as at June 30, 2019 and June 30, 2018:
+As at June 30, 2021, the Fund has invested 100.0% of the net assets attributable to holders of redeemable units into EPSO4 (June 30, 2020; 98.7%).